Chart Color Schemes

 Population

-Population growth drivers in South Kempsey are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in South Kempsey are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-Moving forward with demographic trends, an above median population growth of Australia's non-metropolitan areas is projected, with South Kempsey expected to grow by 423 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 22.6% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Based on aggregated SA2-level projections, the South Kempsey (SA2) is expected to grow by 438 persons to 2041, reflecting an increase of 15.1% over the 17-year period.

 Frequently Asked Questions - Population